steviecurran/SQL2pandas/README.md

 ### Motivation

-Many analysts are fluent in SQL but need to transition to Python data workflows.
+Many analysts are fluent in SQL but need to transition to Python-based data workflows for more flexible analysis and modelling.

 ### Overview